Home

 ARTIST’S STATEMENT

 My west country upbringing has defined certain key roles in different media during a long and hugely varied career in the performing arts.
-Having a rural working class background and ‘default’ voice to match gave authenticity and depth to the characters I’ve played in theatre, radio and television.
+Having a rural working class background and ‘default’ voice to match gave authenticity and depth to many characters I’ve played in theatre, radio and television.
 Otherwise my normal everyday RP speech keeps me in ‘neutral’ ready to move into other voices and characters, reflecting where I have lived and worked around the UK.
-Being based in the north of England since 1973 has provided the other key component of my working practice.
-Dad was a Lancastrian – our family tree in the county goes back to the 17th Century – so I’m secure in having an understanding and pride in my northern heritage too.
+Being based in the north of England has provided the other key component of my working practice.
+Dad was a Lancastrian – our family tree in the county goes back to the 17th Century – so I’m secure in having an understanding and pride in my northern heritage.
 I was fortunate in getting a grant aided vocational training at Central, looking back on it as a kind of cultural SAS course that brought out the resourcefulness and adaptability essential to making a successful living in the business.
-At age 72, in another richly gifted phase of life and career, I continue to explore and develop enjoyable creative opportunities!
+At age 74, in another richly gifted phase of life and career, I continue to explore and develop enjoyable creative opportunities!

-We shall not cease from exploration/And the end of all our exploring/Will be to arrive where we started/And know the place for the first time.
+We shall not cease from exploration/And the end of all our exploring/Will be to arrive where we started/ And know the place for the first time.
 (T S Eliot)